Createdd/Writing/articles/NLP.md

 - find the most important words (important words are generally more often repeated)
 - calculate a score for sentences containing important words
 - select import sentences

+## Classify text with machine learning

+To use machine learning we need to identify a problem.
+In this case we want

+### Classification
+To apply any machine learning we need data.
+The data will be a set of articles.
+In those articles a certain theme will be identified.
+Those themes will be assigned to the new articles.